zenml-io/zenml/docs/book/pipelines/what-is-a-pipeline.md

 The most interesting key is perhaps the last one, i.e., `steps`.
 Each [`Step`](../steps/what-is-a-step.md) contains a `source` sub-key that points to a git-sha pinned version of the file in which it resides.
 It also contains all the parameters used in the constructors of these classes, to track them and use them later for comparability and repeatability.
 [Read more about steps here](../steps/what-is-a-step.md).

-## Standard Pipelines
-Currently, there are three standard types of pipelines that should be used for different use-cases for ML in production.

-* [TrainingPipeline](training-pipeline.md): To train a ML model and deploy it
-* [DataPipeline](data.md): To create an immutable snapshot/version of a datasource.
-* [BatchInferencePipeline](batch-inference.md): To run Batch Inference with new data on a trained ML model.

 ## Immutability and Reusing Pipeline Logic
 After pipelines are run, they are marked as being `immutable`.
 This  means that the internal [Steps](../steps/what-is-a-step.md) of these pipelines can no longer be changed.